apache/nuttx-apps/examples/README.txt

       The ROM disk sector size to use.
 Default is 64.

   * CONFIG_EXAMPLES_ROMFS_MOUNTPOINT
       The location to mount the ROM disk.
-Deafault: "/usr/local/share"
+Default: "/usr/local/share"

 examples/sendmail
 ^^^^^^^^^^^^^^^^^